 This form is for bookings only - you can not use it to check availability.
-Here is why Features Remote/isolated Association member Western style toilet Mangroves Good house reef Calm beach Sandy Beach IDR 0 to 350,000 Has ensuite bathroom/toilet Details
+Here is why Features Remote/isolated Western style toilet English speaking Good house reef IDR 0 to 350,000 Has ensuite bathroom/toilet Details

 Rawe Rawe Homestay lies on the northern tip of Batanta’s Yarweser Island.

 Two VIP bungalows and one two-room bungalow (which also has an indoor bathroom) sit just off the beach in the shade of the lush beachside jungle.
 Each bedroom sleeps two on a mattress on the floor, and sheets, pillows, bolsters and mosquito nets are supplied.

 Meals are served at a table on the bungalow verandahs and plenty of plastic chairs are available.
 Free drinking water and tea and coffee making supplies are provided there for guests.

 Electricity is provided by generator and is available from sunset until midnight.